This is the easiest and tastiest way to cook shrimp. To me, there is nothing better than garlic shrimp with lemon and butter sauce.

 You can use the oven, a skillet, or the microwave.
 If you are using the oven, place the shrimp in an oven-safe dish along with any leftover sauce.
 Cover the dish with foil and place in the preheated oven (275 F), and cook until warm, about 8 – 10 minutes.

 If using a skillet, make sure the skillet is hot before adding the shrimp and sauce and cook them for about 3 minutes.
-I would suggest adding a bit of water to prevent the shrimp from drying out and not to cook them for more than 3 minutes.
+I would suggest adding a bit of water to prevent the shrimp from drying out and not cooking them for more than 3 minutes.

 - Before cooking the shrimp, make sure the skillet and the oil are hot.
 This way they will cook faster.
 Overcooked shrimp is not good.